- Page Count: 442

 Though reading is unheard of in Sefia’s world, she slowly learns, unearthing the book’s closely guarded secrets, which may be the key to Nin’s disappearance and discovering what really happened the day her father was killed.
 With no time to lose, and the unexpected help of swashbuckling pirates and an enigmatic stranger, Sefia sets out on a dangerous journey to rescue her aunt, using the book as her guide.
 In the end, she discovers what the book had been trying to tell her all along: Nothing is as it seems, and the end of her story is only the beginning.

 After Sefia’s father is killed, she takes a book he had tried to keep hidden from her.
-This basically sums up her journey:
+It’s a key to something and she has to figure out how to use the hidden magic in the world and hunt down whoever killed her father.
+You know the plot…

-I started with the audiobook (because the kindle and physical versions are weirdly expensive), but switched to the library’s e-book when I kept zoning out.
-The audio narrator is absolutely wonderful and I really liked her… so it was definitely the story that kept losing my interest.
+I started with the audiobook, but switched to a print version when I kept zoning out.
+The audio narrator was wonderful and I really liked her… so it was definitely the story that kept losing my interest.